 Eve Van CauterPhD

-Dr. Van Cauter founded and directed the Sleep, Metabolism and Health Center at the University of Chicago.
-During the past two decades, research in her laboratory has focused on the interactions between sleep disturbances, circadian dysregulation and the epidemics of obesity and diabetes.
-Her laboratory has also published groundbreaking research on the impact of obstructive sleep apnea on the risk and severity of type 2 diabetes and on the metabolic implications of circadian misalignment as occurs in jet lag and shift work.
+Dr. Eve Van Cauter is the Emeritus Professor in the Department of Medicine at the University of Chicago, where she directs the Sleep, Metabolism and Health Center (SMAHC).
+During the past decade, research in her laboratory focused on the impact of decreases in sleep duration and quality on physical health and the interaction of sleep disturbances with the epidemic of obesity.
+Her group identified sleep loss and poor sleep quality as novel risk factors for obesity and diabetes.
+In recent years, her efforts have focused on understanding the mechanisms linking insufficient sleep and dysregulaiton of hunger and appetite.
+The group is also doing groundbreaking research on the impact of obstructive sleep apnea on the risk and severity of type 2 diabetes and on the metabolic implications of circadian misalignment as occurs in jet lag and shift work.

-Eve Van Cauter has received the 2007 Gerald D. Aurbach Award of the Endocrine Society, the 2007 Outstanding Research Award of the Sleep Research Society, the 2010 Peter C. Farrell Prize in Sleep Medicine at Harvard Medical School, the 2013 Distinguished Scientist Award of the Sleep Research Society and the 2016 Priscilla White Lectureship on Metabolism of the Joslin Diabetes Center.
+Dr. Van Cauter has received the 2007 Gerald D. Aurbach Award of the Endocrine Society, the 2007 Outstanding Research Award of the Sleep Research Society, the 2010 Peter C. Farrell Prize in Sleep Medicine at Harvard Medical School, the 2013 Distinguished Scientist Award of the Sleep Research Society and the 2016 Priscilla White Lectureship on Metabolism of the Joslin Diabetes Center.
+She is the author of more than 250 scientific publications.